High Blood Pressure And Cholesterol Life Insurance

 This expansion and contraction causes an individual’s blood pressure to fluctuate continually between a maximum and minimum level.

 Maximum and minimum blood pressure levels are called systolic and diastolic pressures, respectively.
-These numbers are usually measured as one over the other, such as 120 over 80.
+These numbers are usually expressed as a ratio, such as 120 over 80.

 The first or “top” number represents systolic pressure, and the second or “bottom” number represents diastolic pressure.

-High blood pressure is diagnosed when these numbers are consistently higher than 140 over 90 for a determined period, usually some weeks with regular screenings.
+High blood pressure is diagnosed when these numbers are consistently higher than 140 over 90 for a determined period, usually several weeks, with regular screenings.

 Life Insurance and High Blood Pressure or Cholesterol

-The high incident rate associated with these conditions from a medical standpoint makes high blood pressure and high cholesterol a red flag for insurers.
+The high incidence rate associated with these conditions from a medical standpoint makes high blood pressure and high cholesterol a red flag for insurers.

-These higher incident rates make applicants with these conditions a higher risk, which can lead to higher premium payments.
+These higher incident rates make applicants with these conditions a higher risk, potentially leading to higher premium payments.

-Luckily, advances in medical science have simplified managing these conditions, and life insurance companies usually offer standard terms to individuals who are otherwise in good health.
+Luckily, advances in medical science have simplified the management of these conditions, and life insurance companies usually offer standard terms to individuals who are otherwise in good health.

 The knowledgeable insurance professionals at Claybrooke can help them secure a life insurance policy that fits their needs and budget.

-High blood pressure or high cholesterol does not have to come with high monthly premiums for life insurance – Claybrooke is available and ready to help!
+High blood pressure or high cholesterol does not have to come with high life insurance premiums – Claybrooke is available and ready to help.